mparusk/HyperSkillSimpleEncryption/README.md

 internship had a clear structure as well due to Spring Boot 2.0 having the models, controllers, services and serviceinterfaces.
 Here I was responsible for my own software engineering stuff.

-##Further development ideas
-Reading the book 'Clean code', - some ideas now, but I would like to have a clear plan when revisiting the code.
-I feel that this would be a good way to practice what the book proposes.

-Software engineering principles can be applied infinitely.
-When looking into articles and StackOverFlow answers about whether or not to add interfaces and how general-purpose I should make the classes (e.g. instead of the current structure where the factory creates either a UnicodeShift or the AlphabetShift, my initial idea was to have the factory create UnicodeShiftEncryption, UnicodeShiftDecryption, AlphabetShiftEncrypto etc.) which would have also been a viable solution if this program will not be developed any further.

-  although I cannot promise this, I think it would be great to continue developing this once I know more encryption types, so that this would be a good way to practice freshly obtained knowledge. unfortunately, I have no university courses on encryption, so this will go to the end of my current 'further developments courses to take' list.